aospapp/aosp/external/libjpeg-turbo/README.md

 Background
 ==========

-libjpeg-turbo is a JPEG image codec that uses SIMD instructions (MMX, SSE2, AVX2, NEON, AltiVec) to accelerate baseline JPEG compression and decompression on x86, x86-64, ARM, and PowerPC systems, as well as progressive JPEG compression on x86 and x86-64 systems.
+libjpeg-turbo is a JPEG image codec that uses SIMD instructions to accelerate baseline JPEG compression and decompression on x86, x86-64, Arm, PowerPC, and MIPS systems, as well as progressive JPEG compression on x86, x86-64, and Arm systems.
 On such systems, libjpeg-turbo is generally 2-6x as fast as libjpeg, all else being equal.
 On other types of systems, libjpeg-turbo can still outperform libjpeg by a significant amount, by virtue of its highly-optimized Huffman coding routines.
 In many cases, the performance of libjpeg-turbo rivals that of proprietary high-speed JPEG codecs.

 libjpeg-turbo implements both the traditional libjpeg API as well as the less powerful but more straightforward TurboJPEG API.  libjpeg-turbo also features